okviz/okviz.github.io/_mydocs/calendar-pro/options/yaxis/font-family.md

 ---
 **Default value:** DIN

-This option defines the font family of years' axis labels.
+This option defines the font family of year axis labels.

+<todo>Screenshot</todo>

 > This option is not controllable through a [Report Theme](../../features/themes.md).